We independently research, test, review, and recommend the best products. If you buy something through our links, we may earn a commission.

 An Ascher E26 LED light bulb has a 20,000-hour average lifespan.
 To save over 90% on your lighting electricity bill, replace a 60W incandescent bulb with a 6W LED bulb.
 They are designed to fit into E26 screw bases and to be installed directly into fixtures.
 Chandeliers, pendant lighting, and wall sconces can be used indoors or outdoors.
 Typically used to decorate a home or business.
 There is a kitchen, a living room, a bedroom, a bar, a coffee shop, and a restaurant.

 ASD Ultra Thin LED Recessed Lights

 Soft, warm lighting creates a welcoming environment and promotes relaxation.
 The installation of a white round 4-inch LED recessed light is straightforward.
 4-inch white round LED recessed light with a frosted lens.
-It requires no functional space and is therefore ideal for low-ceiling apartments and low-profile installation. an intelligently designed diffuser that emits soft, even light while reducing shadows.
-If you love Soft Lighting, find out More here at soft white vs daylight.
+It requires no functional space and is therefore ideal for low-ceiling apartments and low-profile installation. an intelligently designed diffuser that emits soft even lights while reducing shadows.
+If you love Soft Lighting, find out more here at soft white vs Daylight.

 Dimmable LED bulbs do flicker, the reason being the inconstant supply of voltage to the bulb.
 As soon as the voltage drops the bulb’s light fades away and it sheds light unsteadily.
 LED bulbs consist of electronic drivers which maintain a stable voltage supply but due to low-quality electronic drivers or substandard LED bulbs themselves, they then tend to perform poorly.
 Loose wiring or broken circuits can also be a reason for the unwanted flickering of LED lights.